Artificial Intelligence and Digital Policy

 MA, International Security, University of Warwick, United Kingdom

 BA International Relations, University of Southern California, United States

-Zi (Ivy) Yang is a PhD candidate at the Department of Politics and International Studies (PAIS) at the University of Warwick in the UK.
-In her funded research she assesses the changing geopolitical dynamic of Artificial Intelligence (AI) policies among the EU, China and the US.
-At UNU-CRIS, she is a visiting doctoral research fellow contributing to the projects in the UNTRAD and Digital Governance Cluster with Luk van Langenhove and Jamal Shahin on the EU’s positioning on AI within the GREMLIN project.
+Ivy Yang is a Doctoral Researcher at the Department of Politics and International Studies (PAIS) at the University of Warwick in the UK.
+In her funded research she assesses the changing geopolitical dynamic of Artificial Intelligence (AI)/digital policies among the EU, the US and China.
+At UNU-CRIS, she is a visiting doctoral research fellow contributing to the projects in the UNTRAD and Digital Governance Cluster with Luk van Langenhove and Jamal Shahin.

-Zi (Ivy) received her BA in International Relations from the University of Southern California in the US where she focused on US foreign policy and national security.
-She is also a member of Phi Beta Kappa.
-In addition, Ivy holds a MA in International Security from the University of Warwick.
-Her master’s dissertation examines and compares the US’ and EU’s responses to the China’s Belt and Road Initiative.
-In between her BA and MA studies, Ivy worked at multiple think-tanks on security policy-related projects in Washington D.C. and worked as a Business Development Consultant for an American SaaS company in Shanghai.
+Ivy holds a MA in International Security from the University of Warwick.
+Her master’s dissertation examines and compares the US’ and EU’s responses to the China’s Digital Silk Road Initiative.
+She received her BA in International Relations from the University of Southern California where she focused on US foreign policy and national security.
+She is a member of Phi Beta Kappa.
+In-between her BA and MA studies, Ivy worked at multiple think-tanks on security policy-related projects in Washington DC and at an American SaaS company in Shanghai.
 Her core research interests are AI/digital policy, geopolitical analysis, and science diplomacy.